siran/research/_proposals/The PNP Markdown Standard - PNPMDv1/The PNP Markdown Standard - PNPMDv1.md

 ## One-Sentence Summary

-PNPMD v1.03 is a minimal, human-readable *first*, mathematically aware, plain-text, Markdown standard for documents.
+PNPMD v1.03 is a minimal, human-readable-*first*, mathematically aware, plain-text Markdown standard for documents.

 ## Abstract

-The PNP Plain Text Standard PNPMD v1.03 specification.

-It is a human-readable *first*, plain-text document format, mathematically aware (using `$...$` and `$$...$$` LaTeX equation blocks) and based on Markdown standards.

-The format eases compatibility with naive use of `pandoc`, the default renderer, which converts `.md` to `.pdf`, `.html`, or enhanced `.md` with numbering, links, and TOC.
+PNPMD is a specificies for human-readable-first, plain-text, math-aware, markdown standard.
+Honor's Pandoc's flavored markdown.
+Uses Pandoc's cross-referencing filter (eq, fig, table, etc), and adds some syntax sugar to ease cross-referencing and citations.

 ## Keywords